 Exotic no more: Cocoa for everyone

-Christopher Columbus was the first European to sample Tchocoatl in 1502, but he didn’t like its taste and thus ignored its existence.
-Later in 1527, Cortès started to ship cacao beans to Spain, and in 1585, cacao cultivation began to flourish.
+Christopher Columbus was the first European to sample Tchocoatl in 1502, but he didn’t like its taste and thus ignored its availability.
+Later, in 1527, Cortès started to ship cacao beans to Spain, and in 1585, cultivation of cacao began to flourish.

 Chocolate: A stimulating happy-maker